Sonoran-Software/Sonoran-Radio-Docs/pricing/faq.md

 # Refund and Purchase Policy

-For more information on our refund and purchasing policy, click [here](https://info.sonorancad.com/other/policy/refund-and-purchase-policy).
+Our [Refund and Purchase policy](https://sonoransoftware.com/assets/files/internal/purchase_policy.pdf) is available on our company website.